realumhelp/Creality-K1-and-K1-Max_wiki/Use-Timelapse.md

    - On original Fluidd Web Interface go to `Configuration` icon on the left side.
    - On original Mainsail Web Interface go to `Machine` tab on the left side.

-- Enable this lines by removing `#` before like this:
+- Enable this lines by removing `#` before like this (or add this lines if you don't have them):

   ```
   # Remove '#' to enable Timelapse function and replace port '4408' by '4409' in snapshoturl if you use Mainsail